 To reach the most cost-effective electric freight system, optimal battery and charger utilization is essential.
 A smarter way to plan and optimize the usage and charging of a truck battery – ideally one that is based on data – will increase the lifetime of a truck.
 Additionally, it will allow electric trucks to operate during the same time period – covering the same driving range, per day, as diesel trucks – resulting in no additional time losses.

 The favorable TCO of electric trucks, when compared to diesel, is one of the factors driving the electric transition.
-Additional factors include regulations and infrastructure.
-Many regulations to foster the electric transition have been enacted, and they play a critical role in speeding up the shift to more sustainable freight.
-One example of such a regulation is the truck road toll that will be applied in the EU by 2023, in which trucks with no tailpipe emissions will benefit from less than half-price toll fees – or up to €25,000 in annual savings per truck.
+Additional factors include regulations and intelligent electric freight infrastructure.
+Many regulations to foster the electric transition have been enacted, and they play a critical role in speeding up the shift.
+One example is the Eurovignette Directive, which was revised in 2022 and governs truck road tolling in the EU.
+Under the new directive, by 2030, road charges for trucks across the Trans-European Transport Network will shift from time-based to distance-based tolling.
+Zero emission vehicles will benefit significantly with toll fees at less than half the price of its fossil fuel-based counterparts – or up to €25,000 in annual savings per truck.

-The same trend can be found in the US where the Biden-Harris Administration has announced the next steps toward building a national network of charging, including a launch of a $700 million charging grant program for states.
+The same trend can be found in the US where the Biden-Harris Administration has announced the next steps toward building a national network of charging, including a launch of a $623 million charging grant program for states.
 Such public investments serve as a catalyst for private charging investments, and it is this combination of both that will enable electric freight to take off at scale sooner.
-In 2023, Einride will begin construction of its first charging station for electric heavy-duty trucks in the US – one that will service the ports of Los Angeles and Long Beach.
+In 2024, Einride launched its first charging station for electric heavy-duty trucks in the US.
+The Smartcharger Station serves the ports of Los Angeles and Long beach and is the largest operational charging site for electric heavy duty freight in North America.

 Shifting to transport operations based on electric vehicles represents a significant opportunity for shippers to contribute to a greatly needed change.
-Heavy-duty trucks only account for 2% of the vehicles in Europe, while being responsible for 26% of the greenhouse gas emissions coming from European road transport.
-And in the US, medium- and heavy-duty trucks represent about 4% of vehicles yet make up nearly 30% of highway carbon emissions.
+Heavy-duty trucks only account for 2% of the vehicles in Europe, while being responsible for 26% of the greenhouse gas emissions according to Transport & Environment coming from European road transport.
+And in the US, medium- and heavy-duty trucks represent about 4% of vehicles yet make up nearly 30% of highway carbon emissions according to CNBC.

 Many companies around the world are also setting ambitious net-zero targets – especially for 2030.
 Transforming shipping operations will, in many cases, be critical for realizing these targets.